Pryancito/zeusircd2/README.md

 * a password hashing thanks Argon2 password hash.
 * ability to predefine users, operators and channels.
 * a domain name lookup for client hosts.
-* TLS connections support thanks RusTLS and OpenSSL.
+* TLS connections support thanks OpenSSL.

 Because it is simple IRC server, unfortunatelly some commands have not been supported like:
 CONNECT, REHASH, RESTART, AUTHENTICATE.
 This server should be used to simple